 Andrea Bowers (b.
 1965, Wilmington, Ohio, US) lives and works in Los Angeles, California, US.
 Studied BFA at Bowling Green State University, Ohio, US (1987) and MFA at California Institute of the Arts, Valencia, CA (1992).
 Select solo exhibitions include Andrea Bowers and Marcos Erre, Westmont Ridley Tree Museum, Santa Barbara, CA (2017); Contemporary Arts Center, Cincinnati, OH (2017); Occupancy, Boston University Art Galleries, Boston, MA (2017); Triumph of Labor, Susanne Vielmetter Los Angeles Projects, Los Angeles, CA (2016); The United States v.
 Tim DeChristopher, Elizabeth Leach Gallery, Portland, OR (2016); Whose Feminism is it Anyway?, Andrew Kreps Gallery, New York, US (2016); Elizabeth Leach Gallery, Portland, OR (2016); Self-Determination, Kaufmann Repetto, Milan, IT (2015); Andrea Bowers: #sweetjane, Pomona College Museum of Art, Claremont, CA (2015); In Situ-1: Andrea Bowers, Espace Culturel Louis Vuitton, Paris, FR (2014); and Ni Una Muerta Mas, National Museum of Contemporary Art, Athens, GR (2011).
 Select group exhibitions include Andrea Bowers and Marcos Erre, Westmont Ridley Tree Museum, Santa Barbara, CA (2017); The Arcades: Contemporary Art and Walter Benjamin, The Jewish Museum, New York, NY (2017); Displacement: Symbols and Journeys, Cornell Fine Arts Museum, Rollins College, Winter Park, FL (2016); The Revolution Will Not Be Gray, Aspen Art Museum, Aspen, CO (2016); Take Me (I’m Yours), Jewish Museum, New York, US (2016); The Gildless Age, Torrence Art Museum, Torrence, CA (2016); Andrea Bowers: Sanctuary, Bronx Museum, New York, US (2016); Citizen, Tate Modern, London, UK (2015); Drawing Now, Albertina Museum, Vienna, AT (2015); and Drawing: The Bottom Line, Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent, BE (2015).
 Bowers' work is held in a number of public collections including Tate Modern, London, UK; Brooklyn Museum, NY; The Museum of Modern Art, NY; The Museum of Contemporary Art, Los Angeles, CA and the Whitney Museum of American Art, NY.

-Nidhal Chamekh (b.1985, Dahmani, Tunisia) lives and works in Paris.
-Studied at the School of Fine Arts, Tunis and the University of Sorbonne, Paris.
-Though influenced by the popular culture of Tunis, the modern politics of Tunisia, and his experiences living in Europe, Nidhal Chamekh’s artistic practice transcends specific geographic and social subject matter.
-Working with a range of media, Chamekh is drawn to complexity, as evidenced by his transcultural, sociopolitical research and his artistic commitment to macrocosmic and primordial questions regarding beginnings, endings, and the cycle of life and death.
+Nidhal Chamekh (b.1985, Dahmani, Tunisia) lives and works in Paris and Tunisia.
+Chamekh studied for his BA at the School of Fine Arts, Tunis; and for his MA and PhD at the University of Sorbonne, Paris.
+Though influenced by the popular culture of Tunis, the modern politics of Tunisia, and his experiences living in Europe, his artistic practice transcends specific geographic and social subject matter.
+Working with a range of media, Chamekh is drawn to complexity, as evidenced by his transcultural, socio-political research and his artistic commitment to macrocosmic and primordial questions regarding beginnings, endings, and the cycle of life and death.
 Select solo exhibitions include Mnēmē, Selma Feriani Gallery, Sidi Bou Said, Tunisia (2016); Burn, Primo Marella Gallery, Milan, Italy (2016); Dispars, Aïcha Gorgi Gallery, Sidi Bou Said, Tunisia (2014); and Entre les choses, Mariska Hammoudi Gallery, Paris, France (2014).
-Select group exhibitions include Yinchuan Biennale: For an Image, Faster Than Light, Museum of Contemporary Art Yinchuan, Yinchuan, China (2016); Aïchi Triennale, Homo Faber: A Rainbow Caravan, Museum of Contemporary Art of Nagoya, Nagoya, Japan (2016); Effervescence, Institut des Cultures d'Islam, Paris, France (2016); Inventory, New Works and Conversations Around African Art, Hood Museum of Art, Dartmouth College, New Hampshire, U.S.A.
-(2016); All the World's Futures, 56th International Art Exhibition, La Biennale di Venezia, Venice, Italy (2015); and Les jours d’avant, 12th edition of Biennale de Lyon – Résonances, Lyon, FR (2013).
-His work is held in a number of public collections including The British Museum, London, UK; Blachère Foundation, FR; Kadist Art Foundation, Paris/San Francisco and Kamel Lazaar Foundation, TN.
+Select group exhibitions include Newwwar.
+It’s Just a Game?, Bandjoun Station, Bandjoun, Cameroon (2017); Walking Through Someone Else's Dream: Architecture Biennial Frac Centre, Orléans, France (2017); Dream City: A Public Space Art Festival, Tunis, Tunisia (2017); Fuir, Fondation Blachère, Les Bourguignons, France (2017); The White Hunter, FM Centre for Contemporary Art, Milan, Italy (2017); Graphic Witness, Drawing Room, London, U.K. (2017); Drawing Biennial, Drawing Room, London, U.K. (2017); Dans Mes Mains, Dans Mes Rêves Même, Patio Opéra Paris, France (2017); The Sea is The Limit, Patrick Heide Gallery, London, U.K. (2016); Yinchuan Biennale: For an Image, Faster Than Light, Museum of Contemporary Art Yinchuan, Yinchuan, China (2016); Aïchi Triennale, Homo Faber: A Rainbow Caravan, Museum of Contemporary Art of Nagoya, Nagoya, Japan (2016); Effervescence, Institut des Cultures d'Islam, Paris, France (2016); Inventory, New Works and Conversations Around African Art, Hood Museum of Art, Dartmouth College, New Hampshire, U.S.A.
+(2016); All the World's Futures, 56th International Art Exhibition, La Biennale di Venezia, Venice, Italy (2015); and Les jours d’avant, 12th edition of Biennale de Lyon – Résonances, Lyon, France (2013).
+His work is held in public collections including The British Museum, London, U.K.; Blachère Foundation, France; Kadist Art Foundation, Paris/San Francisco; and Kamel Lazaar Foundation, Tunisia.

 Eugenio Dittborn (b.
 1943, Santiago, Chile) lives and works in Santiago, CL.
 Studied at The School of Fine Art, University of Chile.
 Select solo exhibitions include Las Dos, Galeria Macchino, Santiago, CL (2015); KOW, Berlin, DE (2014); Your Letters: Pinturas Aeropostales 1986 - 2012,,Museum Het Domein, Sittard, NL (2013); Airmail Paintings 1989 - 2011, Alexander and Bonin, New York, US (2012); 14 Peintures Aèropostales, Château de Jau, Cases de Pène, FR (1999); Pinturas Aeropostais, Instituto de Arte Contemporânea, Lisbon, PT (1998); Remota, The New Museum of Contemporary Art, New York, US (1997); Mapa, Wellington City Art Gallery, Wellington, NZ (1994); In An Instant and With Devastating Fury, Centre for the Fine Arts, Miami, US (1994); Mapa, Institute of Contemporary Art, London, UK (1993); La Casa, The Letter, The House, Linden Gallery, Melbourne & Centre for Photography, Sydney, AU (1989); 20 Airmail Paintings, Centro Cultural de la Municipalidad de Miraflores, Lima, PE (1989); Delachilenapintura, Historia, Centro de Arte Contemporaneo, Pereira, CO (1978).
 Select group exhibitions include América Latina: arte y confrontación 1910 – 2010, Museo del Palacio de Bellas Artes, Mexico City (2011); Provisions for the Future, 9th Sharjah Biennial, Sharjah, UAE (2009); BAGHDAD/ SPACE COG/ ANALYST, Frith Street Gallery, London, UK (2008); Classified Materials: Accumulations, Archives, Artists, Vancouver Art Gallery, Vancouver, BC (2005); Faces in the Crowd: The Modern Figure and Avant-Garde Realism, Whitechapel, London, UK & Castello di Rivoli, Museo d’Arte Contemporanea, Turin, IT (2004); 3rd Kwangju Biennale, Kwangju City, KR (2000); Trade Routes: History and Geography, The 2nd Johannesburg Biennale, Johannesburg, ZA (1997); Thinking Print: Books to Billboards 1980-1995, Museum of Modern Art, New York, US (1996); Face à l'Histoire 1933-1996, Centre Georges Pompidou, Paris, FR (1996); Documenta IX, Kassel, DE (1992); Cuatro Artistas Chilenos en el Cayc de Buenos Aires, Cayc, Buenos Aires, AR (1985); New York Latin American Triennale, Museum of Contemporary Hispanic Art, New York, US (1984); XII Paris Biennale, FR (1982).